-Social Problems: A Human Rights Perspective 2nd Ed. evaluates U.S. society through an international human rights framework.
-The book provides a critical discussion about what rights mean and a sociological exploration of power and inequality to explain why human rights are so often violated or left unfilled in the United States.
+Social Problems: A Human Rights Perspective, Second Edition evaluates U.S. society through an international human rights framework.
+The book provides a critical discussion about what rights mean, along with a sociological exploration of power and inequality to explain why human rights are so often violated or left ignored and unfulfilled in the United States.

 In each chapter, the book offers numerous policy alternatives that could provide a pathway toward the increased fulfillment of rights, while also stressing the important role that nonviolent social movements have had, and must have in the future, in achieving greater justice, dignity, wellbeing, and environmental protection in our society.
 This edition includes several new chapters on topics of major interest to students, including:

 - immigration and human rights violations in U.S. society

 - a new discussion of the #BlackLivesMatter movement.